lukehollis/llm-urban-simulations/README.md

 ![Rome Simulator](https://iiif.mused.com/rome_simulator_mused.jpg/0,240,2048,854/800,/0/default.jpg)

-This is currently running the [Civilization Simulations](https://mused.com/explore/simulations/), simulating human history.
+This currently is used for a variety of 2d games simulation historical environments.
 You can also implement it easily with the [Happy Harvest](https://assetstore.unity.com/packages/essentials/tutorial-projects/happy-harvest-2d-sample-project-259218) 2d template from Unity.

 Individual characters can be controlled by RL policy, running inference in engine, and interpret and plan actions with a language model, then visualize their inner state in game.